creativejaguar/creativejaguar.github.io/README.md

-## Patagonia Soundscapes Privacy Policy
+## Patagonia Soundscapes && Once Again Privacy Policy
 Privacy Policy
 Creative Jaguar LLC built the Patagonia Soundscape app as a Free app with a plan to make it a Freemium app.
 This SERVICE is provided by at no cost and is intended for use as is.